Intro-Sci-Comp-UIowa/biol-4386-course-project-Mythguy/Project_Essay.md

 ## Next Steps and Discussion
 My next goal is to use feedback to improve the quality of my figures and writing.
-The biggest obstacle I'm currently encountering is time management for completeing the graphs, but now that the figures are made, it will be much easier to change their form based on feedback
+The biggest obstacle I'm currently encountering is time management for completing the graphs, but now that the figures are made, it will be much easier to change their form based on feedback